 Its shape is identical to a traditional USB flash drive, except the device contains no data.
 It actually contains a single secure chip that allows the person using it to access their account.
 In a certain sense, it’s like the key to a safe that there’s only one of in existence – no duplication is possible.

-The proper functioning of this USB drive is based on the Universal Second Factor protocol, also abbreviated as U2F.
-This IT standard was developed by three companies: Google, Yubico and NXP.
+The proper functioning of this USB drive is based on the Universal Second Factor protocol, also abbreviated as FIDO U2F.
+This IT standard was developed by three companies: Google (with Google Titan), Yubico (with Yubikey NEO) and NXP.
 NXP also invented NFC chips.
 The U2F standard has been since handed over to the FIDO Alliance, which encompasses several IT companies.

 What are the advantages and disadvantages of the U2F key?

 Total security: Only the person who holds the U2F key can connect to the associated account using the password.
 Security is therefore taken to a higher level by completely restricting access to user accounts.
 A password is not enough in itself; the U2F key is needed.
 Only the person possessing these two means of authentication can access the intended account.